Michael Chacón

-Michael Chacón Ibargüen (born 11 April 1994) is a professional footballer who plays as a midfielder for Dutch club Helmond Sport on loan from Excelsior.
+Michael Chacón Ibargüen (born 11 April 1994) is a professional footballer who plays as a midfielder.
 Born in Colombia, he represented youth teams of the Netherlands.

 Club career

 Chacón came through the Heerenveen youth academy and joined Dordrecht in 2015.
 He made his professional debut in the Eerste Divisie for Dordrecht on 7 August 2015 in a game against FC Eindhoven.

 On 17 August 2021, he returned to the Netherlands and signed a two-year contract with Excelsior.

 On 31 August 2022, Chacón joined Helmond Sport.
-He signed a loan contract for the 2022–23 season, and an additional two-year contract that will come into effect at the end of the season upon the expiration of his contract with Excelsior.
+He signed a loan contract for the 2022–23 season, and an additional two-year contract that came into effect at the end of the season upon the expiration of his contract with Excelsior.
+Danish 1st Division side HB Køge.
+He left the club in June 2025.